 Make sure you’re covered

 As always, make sure you have a good insurance policy that will cover you if you’re in an accident.
-Talk to your agent about your coverage today.
+Talk to your broker about your coverage today.